First things first, how can I find out if my doctor is in network?

 What is an out of pocket maximum?

-An out of pocket maximum is the most you’d pay for services in a year.
+An out of pocket maximum is the most you have to pay for covered services in a calendar year.

 What is co-insurance?

 Co-insurance is the percentage of health insurance expenses you pay after you’ve met your deductible.

 A co-pay is the amount you are responsible to pay for a doctor’s visit after you’ve met your deductible.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.